Our 2.99% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 2. Switch to a lower rate or better product

-Or, you may decide that breaking your mortgage for a better rate or product — for example, one that will get you ahead with better pre-payment privileges — is worth your while.
+• You may decide it's worth it to break your mortgage for a better rate or product (e.g., one that will get you ahead with better pre-payment privileges)

 3. Save more with a conventional mortgage

-Do you have money put away for a holiday or a big purchase?
+Do you have money saved up for a holiday or a big purchase?
 Consider adding it to your down payment to increase it to at least 20% of the home price to make it a 'conventional' mortgage.

 Not only will your mortgage size and monthly payments be reduced, but you may also be able to extend your loan length to 30 years for even lower payments (see more on this below).
-Also, you won't need the mortgage default insurance required on a high-ratio mortgage (less than 20% down).
+Also, you won't need the mortgage default insurance required on a high-ratio mortgage (that has less than 20% down).

 4. Extend your amortization to lower your payments

-On a purchase.
-If you have a conventional mortgage (20% down or more), you may be eligible for a 30-year amortization.
-A high-ratio mortgage (less than 20% down) requires a standard 25-year amortization.
+On a home purchase.
+If you have a conventional mortgage (20% down or more), or if you're an eligible first-time buyer with an insured mortgage (less than 20% down), you may be eligible for a 30-year amortization.

 On a renewal.
 If you've had your mortgage for a few years, you could extend your amortization back to your original time.

-Or, if you initially had a high-ratio mortgage at a 25-year amortization and have paid down enough to bring your Loan to Value (LTV) to 80% or lower, you may now qualify for a 30-year amortization.
+Paid enough down?
+If you initially had a 25-year, high-ratio mortgage and, through extra payments, have brought your loan-to-value (LTV) to 80% or lower, you may now qualify for a 30-year amortization.

 5. Save on other debt